 How To Easily Detox Your Hair From Product Build-Up

 Dry shampoo, hairspray, mousse, heat – we do a whole lot to our hair.
 Over time, the products that we use can build up and cling to our hair, which tends to make it look dull and lifeless.
-It can even contribute to dandruff and just general ‘my hair won’t do I want it to any more’ vibes.
+It can even contribute to dandruff and just general ‘my hair won’t do I want it to anymore’ vibes.
 Shampoos, conditioners and other hair products often contain wax, silicone, and sulfates that cling to your hair and can outlast regular washes.
 Kind of like that needy ex you can’t shake off, these products do not budge easily and act like a coating, which prevents oils and moisture from penetrating the hair, causing your hair to actually lose moisture over time.

 Your hair also experiences natural build-up in the form of sebum and oils that are naturally produced from your scalp.
 This has the same effect – acting as a layer over your scalp and hair follicle, stopping them from getting the full effect of your products.
-As your hair starts to feel dry and unloved, you’re essentially fighting a losing battle because nothing is going to sort it out while it’s suffocated by old product.
+As your hair starts to feel dry and unloved, you’re essentially fighting a losing battle because nothing is going to sort it out while it’s suffocated by old products.
 So, it’s time to start from scratch and give yourself a fresh start – don’t worry, we’re not talking Britney circa 2007.
 Here are four ways you can refresh and revive your hair.

 1. Baking Soda